-It’s important to tell your doctor about all of your symptoms.
+It’s important to tell a doctor about all of your symptoms.
 This will help them eliminate other conditions and pinpoint the cause of your symptoms.

-To start, you doctor will review your symptoms and your medical history.
+To start, a doctor will review your symptoms and your medical history.
 They’ll likely perform a physical exam, specifically checking the area of your abdomen that hurts.

-If diverticulitis is suspected, your doctor may order a computed tomography (CT) scan.
-This type of imaging test can help your doctor see inside your colon and identify the diverticula and their severity.
+If diverticulitis is suspected, the doctor may order a CT scan.
+This type of imaging test can help the doctor see inside your colon and identify the diverticula and their severity.

 Other tests that may be ordered include:

 - blood and urine tests to look for infection